phile314/TPT-2014/material.md

 ... if you have any particular topic that you'd like to know more about, let us know and we'd be happy to suggest relevant papers.

+## What we expect from you – as you present a paper

+If you are responsible for presenting a paper, we expect the following:

+* You should read the paper carefully in advance;

+* You should be able to sketch the academic context of this paper.
+When was it written?
+What work does it cite?
+What later work cites this paper?
+What other work did it build upon?
+What was its research impact?

+* At the beginning of the session, you should briefly introduce the paper – what is the paper about and what are the main results.

+* After this introduction, you should informally guide us through the paper explaining the details step by step.

+* As we read the paper, you should be able to answer any questions from the audience.

+* You are responsible for ensuring that we have completed the paper in the available time (35 to 40 minutes), leaving time for further questions.

+* You should chair the discussion about the paper, and try to actively engage your fellow students.

+* At the end of the session, you should be able to formulate your opinion about the research you have presented.

+## What we expect from you – if you attend the reading sessions

+* You have read the paper and understand what it is about.

+* You have formulated careful questions about any technical issues that you did not understand.

+* You actively engage in the discussion about the paper, asking the presentors questions or challenging their interpretation of the work.

+* Don't just sit back and let it wash over you – this is an opportunity to learn a great deal!